tlevaur/spgd/README.md

 # SPGD-Coherent-Beam-Combination
-Research Project on Coherent Beam Combination of Fiber Amplifiers using the Stochastic Parallel Gradient Descent Algorithm
+Research Project on Coherent Beam Combination of Fiber Amplifiers using the Stochastic Parallel Gradient Descent Algorithm on a Red Pitaya.

 ## Usage
 ### Install Vivado